ariasAleia/Learning_Python/README.md

 And that's it!

 Ok!
 Wait!
 Important **We cannot modify the values in a tuple.
 We can only access to it**.
 And how do we access to it?
-Wellm it's the same thing as with a list
+Well, it's the same thing as with a list

 ```python
 coordinates = (4, 5)